Last updated on January 25th, 2024 at 1:46pm

 - A deep dive into a few recent cloudtamer.io enhancements, including new Azure additions

 - A customer who identified big savings opportunities on their cloud bill

 - What we have in store in coming months - including Google Cloud support

 - A panel discussion with our great customers who talk cloud success, multi-cloud, cattle or pets, and lessons learned

-All Cloudunity content is available for customers and partners at our Support Center.
+All Cloudunity content is available on our YouTube channel.